sn0wfa11/Adafruit_IO_CS/README.md

 A C# library and examples for use with [io.adafruit.com](https://io.adafruit.com).

-Current Releases Can be found [here.](https://github.com/sn0wfa11/Adafruit_IO_CS/releases) as a Nuget package.
+The current release can be found [here.](https://github.com/sn0wfa11/Adafruit_IO_CS/releases) as a Nuget package.

+**NOTE: Only HTTP is supported at this time.
+I am looking into adding MQTT in the future**

 Simple examples are being built and will be added soon.
+(Data send and receive is in the examples folder.)

 ## Installation